 Replacing an AC compressor isn’t a cheap fix; according to Angi and HomeAdvisor, it typically ranges from about $800 to $2,800, although the national average cost for compressor replacement is about $1,200.
-While that’s pricey, it’s still less than replacing an entire HVAC system, so unless the system is more than 15 years old, it’s probably a good idea to have the compressor replaced by a qualified professional.
+While that’s pricey, it’s still less than replacing an entire HVAC system, so unless the system is more than 15 years old, it’s probably a good idea for a homeowner to have the compressor replaced by a qualified professional.

 What is an AC compressor?

 The compressor in an air conditioner pumps liquid refrigerant through the appliance’s coils and condenser unit, keeping the refrigerant under pressure while forcing it through the coils.
 This results in the refrigerant drawing heat out of warm air, which cools the air.
 A fan blows the now-cool air through the home’s vents.

-Numerous things can negatively affect an AC compressor not turning on, struggling to keep up, or making excessive noise.
+Numerous things can result in an AC compressor not turning on, struggling to keep up, or making excessive noise.
 These can include faulty electrical components, insufficient liquid refrigerant, leaking refrigerant, or the compressor’s motor failure.
 If the compressor can’t be repaired, it will have to be replaced, and only an HVAC professional can make that call.

 Factors in Calculating AC Compressor Cost

-The cost to replace the compressor in an HVAC system generally runs a national average of $1,200.
+A home AC compressor replacement costs about $1,200 nationally.
 However, the final cost will depend on the size of the system, the type and brand, and the going rate of labor in the community.